Blunk-electronic/EAGLE_Linux_Installer/README.md

 Now you can launch Eagle as non-root user.
 Make sure the $PATH environment variable is set properly.

-## Set up the desktop icon
-todo

 ## The smart solution via an install script
-Here is the more comfortable install script.
-It is a bash script.
+Here is the more comfortable install script install-eagle.sh.

 <!--<div class="alert alert-block alert-danger"><b>CAUTION:
 </b>YOU RUN THIS SCRIPT ON YOUR OWN RISK !</div>